Gadana1/Warehouse/README.md

 ## System Specification

-- `Web Server` - Nodejs (NestJs Framework) - using Typescript NestJs is a very opinionated framework, and it helps keep everything organized.
+- **Web Server** - Nodejs (NestJs Framework) - using Typescript NestJs is a very opinionated framework, and it helps keep everything organized.
 Each feature is organized into a separate Module which makes it easier to debug and modify.

-- `Database Server` - MYSQL 8+
+- **Database Server** - MYSQL 8+
 For a Warehouse Management system, data integrity is essential.
 In addition to that, flexibility and speed for querying large amounts of data is also vital.
 Hence, a RDBMS like MYSQL would be preferable

 - Docker Supported

 ## Security

-- `JWT Tokens` -  All `/api` endpoints are secured by JWT Tokens which can only be gotten via the Login API
+- **JWT Tokens** -  All `/api` endpoints are secured by JWT Tokens which can only be gotten via the Login API

-- `RBAC` - Every `/api` endpoint is protected by Permissions.
+- **RBAC** - Every `/api` endpoint is protected by Permissions.
 Users have Roles, and Roles have Permissions.
 Hence, to access a protected endpoint, you need to do so with a user account with a Role that has granted the needed Permission.

-Permissions are in the format `Feature:Access`. e.g `User:Read-All` Grants access to view all Users Permissions also support wildcards. e.g `Product:*` Grants access to all User features and `*:*` is an Administrator Permission and grants access to everything
+Permissions are in the format `Feature:Access`. e.g `User:Read-All` Grants access to view all Users.

+Permissions also support wildcards. e.g `Product:*` Grants access to all User features and `*:*` is an Administrator Permission and grants access to everything

-- `Throttling` - All Endpoints are throttled to reduce chances of DDOS attacks - with a default of 100 requests every minute.
+- **Throttling** - All Endpoints are throttled to reduce chances of DDOS attacks - with a default of 100 requests every minute.
 Login and Registration endpoints however, have a default of 3 requests per minute.

 ## Installation